hurrymaplelad/rendr-handlebars/README.md

 ## Helpers

+There are a number of variables that are set by default to these helpers and are passed in the context.
+Those variables include:
+- `_app` -  The instance of the Rendr application
+- `_model` - when setting the `model` attribute, the `_model` variable will be set as the instance of a Rendr model.
+- `_collection` - when using a `collection` attribute, the `_collection` variable will be set to the instance of the Rendr collection.
+- `_block` - when passing a block to the `view` or `partial` helper, the `_block` variable will be available.
+This `_block` variable will be the HTML passed in.

 #### view
 ------

 The view helper is used to insert a new Rendr view.
 This is done on the server-side by generating the html and inserting it inline.
-On the client-side it creates a placeholder, and the `attach` step in Rendr to create the view instance and insert the HTML.
-If you don't pass any attributes to the helper, it set the context (or scope) of the helper to the same as the parents.
+On the client-side it creates a placeholder, and then in Rendr it will call the `attach` function to create a view instance and insert the HTML.
+If you don't pass any attributes to the helper, it sets the context (or scope) of the helper to the same as the parents.

 You can also pass a block into the helper and it will be available inside of the created view as `_block`.
+This is helpful when you want to have a chunk of HTML differ in a view, but have the majority of it stay the same.

 Example:
 ```